Hashimoto's thyroiditis: Reducing antibodies

+One study found surgical thyroid removal can substantially reduce anti-thyroid antibody levels, see Surgery considerations, below.

 Surgery considerations

 Surgery is not the initial treatment of choice for autoimmune disease, and uncomplicated Hashimoto's thyroiditis is not an indication for thyroidectomy.
 Patients generally may discuss surgery with their doctor if they are experiencing significant pressure symptoms, or cosmetic concerns, or have nodules present on ultrasound.
 One well-conducted study of patients with troublesome general symptoms and with anti-thyroperoxidase (anti-TPO) levels greater than 1000 IU/ml (normal <100 IU/ml) showed that total thyroidectomy caused the symptoms to resolve and median anti-thyroid peroxidase levels to reduce from 2232 to 152 IU/mL, but post-operative complications were higher than expected: infection (4.1%), permanent hypoparathyroidism (4.1%) and recurrent laryngeal nerve injury (5.5%).

 Other

 Zinc may increase free T_{3} levels.
 A small pilot study found Ashwagandha Root may increase T_{3} and T4 levels, however, there's a lack of strong evidence of this benefit and Ashwagandha has a potential to cause adrenal insufficiency.
 As of 2022, there has been only one study of low-dose naltrexone in Hashimoto's, which did not demonstrate efficacy; therefore, nothing supports its use.
 Removing dairy products in those without lactose intolerance is not supported.
 While soy isoflavones have the potential to theoretically affect T_{3} and T_{4} production, studies in those with sufficient iodine find no effect.